4d/docs/website/translated_docs/es/FormObjects/properties_Subform.md

 ---
 ## Formulario detallado

 You use this property to declare the detail form to use in the subform.
-It can be:
+Puede ser:

 - a widget, i.e. a page-type subform endowed with specific functions.
 In this case, the [list subform](#list-form) and [Source](#source) properties must be empty or not present.
   You can select a component form name when it is published in the component.